How to Structure a Medical CV

 Awards and Accreditations

 Have you won any awards and prizes in your medical career?
 If you have, list them here.
-Include details like who granted it, why it was given, and the dates.
+Include details like who granted it, why it was given, and the dates you were given the award.

 Other Relevant Skills and Information